qiime2/docs/source/tutorials/moving-pictures.rst

 Here we set the ``--p-sampling-depth`` parameter to 1109.
 This value was chosen based on the number of sequences in the ``L3S341`` sample because it's close to the number of sequences in the next few samples that have higher sequence counts, and because it is considerably higher (relatively) than the number of sequences in the one sample that has fewer sequences.
 This will allow us to retain most of our samples.
 The one sample that has fewer sequences will be dropped from the ``core-metrics-phylogenetic`` analyses and anything that uses these results.

-.. note:: The sampling depth of 1109 was chosen based on the DADA2 feature table summary.
-If you are using a Deblur feature table rather than a DADA2 feature table, you might want to choose a different even sampling depth.
-Apply the logic from the previous paragraph to help you choose an even sampling depth.

 .. note:: In many Illumina runs you'll observe a few samples that have very low sequence counts.
 You will typically want to exclude those from the analysis by choosing a larger value for the sampling depth at this stage.

 After computing diversity metrics, we can begin to explore the microbial composition of the samples in the context of the sample metadata.
 This information is present in the `sample metadata`_ file that was downloaded earlier.

 We'll first test for associations between categorical metadata columns and alpha diversity data.
-We'll do that here for the Faith Phylogenetic Diversity (a measure of community richness) and evenness metrics.
+We'll do that here for the Faith Phylogenetic Diversity (a measure of community richness).

 .. command-block::